code-423n4/2024-06-size/README.md

    - `BorrowerExit` was eliminated in favor of a `BuyCreditMarket` + `Compensate` flow.
    - `Compensate` now accepts a `creditPositionToCompensateId` that can be set to `RESERVED_ID`, which can create a DebtPosition/CreditPosition pair, allowing for debt reduction on an existing loan while creating a new debt.
 This facilitates partial repayments.

+5. Tenor vs Due Date: as part of a refector, market orders now accept a `tenor` parameter instead of a `dueDate`, and the due date is calculated on-chain based on the `block.timestamp`

 ## All trusted roles in the protocol

 | Role                                | Description                       |